rocket-pool/old.docs.rocketpool.net/src/guides/odao/overview.md

 - A [web3.storage](https://web3.storage/) account, used for submitting the generated rewards tree artifacts to their IPFS pinning service.

 ::: warning NOTE
+If you simply cannot run an on-premises archive node and *must* rely on a third-party service, consider the following:

 If you plan to use **Infura** for your Archive Mode fallback, you must have at least the **Team** plan.
 The free tier and the Developer tier are not sufficient.